Learning Plan for Beginners

 More Than Just Solving Problems

 I think algorithms are great, especially for beginners.
-It is easy to get positive feedback: every time you master a new algorithm framework, you can solve many problems at once.
-This gives a strong sense of achievement.
+It is easy to get positive feedback: whenever you master an algorithm pattern, you can solve many problems quickly.
+This gives a strong sense of success.

-After starting work, it is hard to find large blocks of time to learn and think.
-So for readers who are already working, I have another Quick Mastery solution.
+After starting work, it is hard to find large blocks of time for learning and thinking.
+So, for readers who are already working, there is another set of Quick Mastery solutions.

-In fact, besides solving problems, you can also think more about the algorithms you learn.
-Can this way of solving algorithm problems be used in real life?
-Can you turn some situations in life into algorithm problems?
+Actually, besides practicing problems, you can think more about the algorithms you have learned.
+Can you use this way of thinking to solve real-life problems?
+Can you turn some real-life situations into algorithm problems?
 If you face a real problem, can you use algorithm thinking and programming to solve it?

 Readers who like my tutorials must like thinking.
-Otherwise, you would not have the patience to read a long algorithm tutorial.
-But in the end, thinking must be put into practice.
+Otherwise, you would not have the patience to read my long algorithm tutorials.
+But in the end, thinking needs to be put into practice.

-Now, you may feel happy when you solve a few algorithm problems.
-But after you fully master all the thinking methods on this site, you will find algorithm problems are too easy.
-This small sense of achievement will not give you much feedback anymore.
+Now you may feel happy to solve a few algorithm problems, but after you fully master all the thinking on this site, you will find that algorithm problems are very simple.
+The small sense of achievement from solving problems will not be enough.

-So, I hope that during this learning journey, you can build the habit of thinking and doing by yourself.
-In the end, you can use these skills in more areas, always keep your curiosity for new things, and keep moving forward.
+So, I hope during your learning process, you can build the habit of thinking and taking action.
+In the end, you will apply these abilities to a wider range of areas.
+Stay curious about new things and always keep moving forward.